humanmade/altis-analytics/docs/native.md

 - **Endpoints**
   - Correspond to a unique device & browser combination
-  - Can be associated with a known user account via the `Endpoint.User.UserId` property
+  - Can be associated with a known user account via the `Endpoint.User.UserId` property.
+This is done automatically for logged in users.
   - Persist across sessions
   - Updated via the `Altis.Analytics.updateEndpoint()` function
 - **Events**